Derivative Securities

 • The biggest futures-vs-forwards difference is counterparty risk; forwards also carry illiquidity (hard to exit early) and no daily settlement, so losses can accumulate until the settlement date.

-• Benefits: leverage (control a large position with a small deposit), hedging (transfer risk to a willing counterparty), flexibility (profit in rising or falling markets, define max risk upfront).
+• Benefits: leverage (control a large position with a small deposit), hedging (transfer risk to a willing counterparty), flexibility (profit in rising or falling markets; an option buyer defines max risk upfront via the premium, though short options and futures can lose more than the initial outlay).

 • Risks: leverage risk, time decay, liquidity risk, counterparty risk, and complexity.